learn-co-curriculum/phase-0-pac-2-default-sequence-and-comments/README.md

 3. Run the Ruby code with `ruby learning-comments.rb`
 4. Edit the file and put in new examples as needed

-Be sure to "play along" by keying in this code into your own file and running it.
+Be sure to "play along" by keying in this code into your file and running it.
 We need to build comfort with working along with the lessons.

 ## ![Sequence Glyph](https://curriculum-content.s3.amazonaws.com/programming-univbasics-2/sequence-and-comments/Sequence_mini.png) Recognize the Comment Character